anushkasingh06/ElderSafe/README.md

-# MoveNet Pose Detection and Alert System
+# ElderSafe - Human Pose Detection System

 This project uses the MoveNet Thunder model to detect human poses in real-time via a webcam.
 It identifies poses such as standing, running, and falling, and sends an SMS alert using the ClickSend API when a fall is detected.